 The cervical mucus continues to change during pregnancy so it can be a good indicator of how far along a woman is.
 During early pregnancy, an increase in the production of hormones, especially estrogen, will cause vaginal discharge consisting, in part, of cervical mucus.
 In addition, there is also an increased flow of blood to the vaginal area during pregnancy.
 A variety of secretions from your cervix and from your vagina can cause vaginal discharge.

-Later on in pregnancy, you will probably again notice an increased vaginal discharge.
-This vaginal discharge will probably be somewhat different from the vaginal discharge that is common in early pregnancy.
-This vaginal discharge can consist of cervical mucus that escapes from your mucus plug as your cervix begins to thin out and to dilate.
-This discharge can look like an egg white, just as it does when you are ovulating.
-In some instances, the entire plug may come out as one big glob that is somewhat gelatinous in form.
+During the later stages of pregnancy, the vaginal discharge will increase and appear different from the vaginal discharge that is common seen during the early pregnancy months.
+This is because it can be comprised of cervical mucus that leaks from the mucus plug as the cervix starts to become thinner and dilated.
+The vaginal discharge will now look like egg whites – just as it did when you were ovulating.
+In some women, the entire plug may come out as one big glob that is rather jellylike in shape.
 Often, when you lose your mucus plug, it will also have a tinge of blood.

 If your discharge is watery or bloody prior to your 37th week of pregnancy, it is possible that you are leaking amniotic fluid.
 If this is the case, you should contact your health care provider immediately.